 Along the way, we started buying extra Nativities from artisans around the world.
 We sold the extras to our interested friends.
-We thought it would be a small project, but the response has been so high that we have sold 9,500 Nativities from hundreds of artisans since 2005.
+We thought it would be a small project, but the response has been so high that we have sold more than 10,000 Nativities from hundreds of artisans since 2005.
 Profits are given 100 percent to humanitarian causes and micro-credit projects in developing countries that benefit children and low-income adults.

 Click the article links to read more about our Nativity project.

 ► A Lesson in Helping Artisans through Trade, not Aid

 ► The Anchor article, 11/21/08

 ► Country Woman Magazine article, 12/08

 Nov.
 2011.
 From left: Hannah, Alec, Garrick, Ginger, Everett, (missing Chloe at college)

 Dec.
 2019.
 From left: Hannah with husband Trevor, Everett, Alec (missing wife Ashley), Chloe, grandson Cooper, Garrick, Ginger, grandson Bennett, Chloe's husband Taylor